Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 ## Consuming as a durable, distributed circuit-breaker from any location, over http

-The durable circuit-breaker exposes an Http api for consuming the circuit-breaker over http.
+The durable circuit-breaker exposes an Http/s api for consuming the circuit-breaker over http.
 By default, the operations are exposed on the below endpoints:

 | Endpoint | Http verb | Operation | Example return value |
 | --- | --- | --- | --- |